 How Much Do Small Parrots Cost?

-As you’ll see from our table below, the price of the most common small parrots differs widely, which is dependent on their species.
-While some costs are far higher than others, there are lots of factors to consider, including:
+The price of the most common small parrots differs widely based on their species.
+While some costs are higher than others, there are other factors to consider, including:

 |Parrot Species||Average Price (USD)|